-See: Cultural Resources Records Search Results for Courtland, California for additional information regarding known and potential cultural resources within the project study area of Courtland and how they need to be addressed prior to any ground disturbing activities.: Cultural Resources Records Search Results for Courtland, California also further describes the National Heritage Designation Area within the study area and greater Delta.
+See Appendix C for additional information regarding known and potential cultural resources within the project study area of Courtland and how they need to be addressed prior to any ground disturbing activities.
+Appendix C also further describes the National Heritage Designation Area within the study area and greater Delta.